Advantages and Disadvantages of Observational Studies

 Some phenomenon of study are abstract in nature

-It is not possible to observe everything since some social phenomenon like love, affection, feeling and emotion are abstract in nature.
-In this case the researcher should look for other techniques of data collection that would lead them to relevant information.
+It is not possible to observe everything since some social phenomena like love, affection, feeling, and emotion are abstract in nature.
+In this case, the researcher should look for other techniques of data collection that would lead them to relevant information.

 Reliability Lacks in information

-Since the social phenomenon like I mentioned above cannot be observed or controlled can lead to false assumptions perception or may result in the biasness by the observer (Choudhary).
-This automatically leads to the unreliable information and also the observer does not make any attempt to further verify and check the accuracy of the information.
+Since the social phenomenon I mentioned above cannot be observed or controlled can lead to false assumptions or perceptions or may result in the biasness by the observer (Choudhary).
+This automatically leads to unreliable information and the observer does not make any attempt to further verify and check the accuracy of the information.

 Slow and Costly